DataDog/integrations-core/lastpass/README.md

 1. Log in to the [Admin Console](https://admin.lastpass.com/) with your email address and master password.
 2. Navigate to **Advanced** > **Enterprise API**.
-3. You can find the Account number and can create a Provisioning hash.
+3. Locate the account number and can create a provisioning hash.

 ### Get Timezone of LastPass